quilts and fiber arts

 Kathleen Rountree is a classical musician, a University professor, and a higher-education administrator.
 She is also an internationally-noted quilter and fiber artist.
 Her work has appeared at and won prizes at important national and international shows, including:

-Her wall quilts, which are made from antique embroidered table linens, will be exhibited in an individual artist's Gallery at the Summer 2020 Birmingham Festival of Quilts, the largest quilt show in Europe.
+A display of Kathleen's wall quilts, which are made from antique embroidered table linens, was planned for an individual artist's Gallery at the Summer 2021 Birmingham Festival of Quilts, the largest quilt show in Europe.
+This exciting event is currently postponed until international travel is once again advisory.
 She is active in festivals and competitions, both as a participant and a judge, on both the East and West coasts of the US.